How free shall trade ever be

 Sometimes, those relationships are detrimental to one organism.
 In this case, the symbiosis has either turned parasitic or it was parasitic, to begin with.

 Think of mosquitos and mammals.
-It’s hard to think of an advantage that the sting of a mosquito confers to us.
-But parasitism does not only exist between organisms.
+It’s hard to think of an advantage that the sting of a mosquito confers on us.
+However, parasitism does not exist only between organisms.
 It exists between all structures and organizations.

 Let’s be open about it.
-The international community understands itself as some sort of giant, symbiotic relationship.
+The international community understands itself as some giant, symbiotic relationship.
 We are all buddies now.

 Especially so when it comes to the hugs-and-kisses topic of free trade.